-Dr. Busy Hobby had been a successful dentist for many years but now he enjoyed his retirement.
+Dr. Baker had been a successful dentist for many years but now he enjoyed his retirement.

 He was happy because now – finally – he could focus on his hobby: Stamp collecting/sorting/sharing.
 Over time, his collections had grown to an amazing size.
 It was time to get them sorted!
 And now he had the time!

 However, his daughter hated his stamps.
 It was not because she wouldn’t grant her father his excitement about his hobby, as she told me during our first phone conversation.
 She hated his ‘preoccupation’ with stamps.
 It took so much of his attention that he didn’t care much about himself.

-Dr. Busy Hobby spent hours and hours upstairs in his little dark office.
+Dr. Baker spent hours and hours upstairs in his little dark office.
 He forgot about everything while studying the history of a special stamp.
 Or exchanging letters with other stamp collectors.

-Most of the time he was so concentrated in his work that he didn’t realize the time of the day.
+Most of the time he was so concentrated on his work that he didn’t realize the time of the day.
 He forgot to drink and eat, and sometimes he even fell asleep at his desk.

 How change gets easier if the benefits are clear and attractive

-My first meeting with Dr. Busy Hobby didn’t have an easy start.
+My first meeting with Dr. Baker didn’t have an easy start.
 His daughter wanted him to change his lifestyle and to re-organise things in his home.
 However, he didn’t want to change anything.

-Things became easier when I asked Dr. Busy Hobby about his daily life, and about how he organised his stamp collection and kept it sorted.
+Things became easier when I asked Dr. Baker about his daily life, and how he organised his stamp collection and kept it sorted.

-He then explained his ‘dream conditions’ of working with the stamps.
-He’d love to have more light when studying the stamps with his magnifying glasses.
+He then explained his ‘dream conditions’ of working with the stamp collection.
+He said he’d love to have more light when studying the stamps with his magnifying glasses.
 Also, a bigger working table would allow him to spread the stamps out and sort them into sub-categories.

 We started talking about how he could get more light and space for his stamps.
 And we discussed how he also could also put more attention into organising himself and his days in a healthier way.

-This is how Dr. Busy Hobby finally got his stamps and himself ‘sorted out’:
+This is how Dr. Baker finally got his stamps and himself ‘sorted out’:

 How redefining the purpose of a room can make life easier